gnolang/gno/docs/how-to-guides/effective-gno.md

 A safe object in Gno is an object that is designed to be tamper-proof and secure.
 It's created with the intent of preventing unauthorized access and modifications.
-This follows the same principle of making a package an API, but for a Go object that can be directly referenced by other realms.
+This follows the same principle of making a package an API, but for a Gno object that can be directly referenced by other realms.

 The goal is to create an object which, once instantiated, can be linked and its pointer can be "stored" by other realms without issue, because it protects its